splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

       :width: 90%
       :alt: Collector metrics in Splunk Infrastructure Monitoring

-.. note:: You can generate a prefilled Helm command using the :new-page:`Collector guided setup <https://login.signalfx.com/#/gdi/scripted/otel-connector-v2/step-2?category=use-case-infrastructure&gdiState=%7B%22integrationId%22:%22otel-connector-v2%22,%22platform%22:%22kubernetes%22,%22gateway%22:%22false%22,%22provider%22:%22%22,%22distro%22:%22%22,%22logCollection%22:%22%22,%22input_profiling%22:%22true%22%7D>` in Splunk Observability Cloud.

 Next step
 =======================================

 This completes the first part of the tutorial.
+You've created a local Kubernetes cluster and deployed the Collector as a containerized app.

-To learn how to edit the configuration, continue to :ref:`collector-config-tutorial-edit-k8s`.
+Next, you'll edit the configuration to send logs to Splunk Cloud Platform.
+Continue to :ref:`collector-config-tutorial-edit-k8s`.

 Learn more